cmdcolin/cmdcolin.github.io/_posts/2022-05-27-youmaynotneedabundler.md

 ## Conclusion

-It is tempting to have a nice zero-config solutions and starter kits, but to me, it is not really beneficial to use the bundler aspect of many of these for publishing to NPM.
+It is tempting to have nice zero-config solutions and starter kits, but to me, it is not really beneficial to use the bundler aspect of many of these for publishing to NPM.
 Am I wrong?
 Let me know if I am.

 Also, these starter kits may not be maintained for perpetuity.
 Our team used